--Combustors should be visually inspected at least three times during the heating season to determine if physical degradation has occurred.
+- -Combustors should be visually inspected at least three times during the heating season to determine if physical degradation has occurred.
 Actual removal of the combustors is not recommended unless more detailed inspection is warranted because of decreased performance.
-If any of these conditions exists, refer to Catalyst Troubleshooting section of this owner's manual.

--This catalytic (or hybrid) heater is equipped with a temperature probe to monitor catalyst operation.
-Properly functioning combustors typically maintain temperatures in excess of 500 °F, and often reach temperatures in excess of 1,000 °F. If catalyst temperatures are not in excess of 500 °F, refer to

-Catalyst Troubleshooting section of this owner's manual.

--You can get an indication of whether the catalysts are working by comparing the amount of smoke leaving the chimney when the smoke is going through the combustor and catalyst light-off has been achieved, to the amount of smoke leaving the chimney when the smoke is not routed through the combustors (bypass mode).
+If any of these conditions exists, refer to Catalyst Troubleshooting section of this owner's manual. - -This catalytic (or hybrid) heater is equipped with a temperature probe to monitor catalyst operation.
+Properly functioning combustors typically maintain temperatures in excess of 500 °F, and often reach temperatures in excess of 1,000 °F. If catalyst temperatures are not in excess of 500 °F, refer to Catalyst Troubleshooting section of this owner's manual. - -You can get an indication of whether the catalysts are working by comparing the amount of smoke leaving the chimney when the smoke is going through the combustor and catalyst light-off has been achieved, to the amount of smoke leaving the chimney when the smoke is not routed through the combustors (bypass mode).

-- 1. Light stove in accordance with instructions in section 3.3.5. - 4.
-The middle air tube may be removed for easier access to the catalysts, but it is not required

-- 2. With smoke routed through the catalyst, go outside and observe the emissions leaving the chimney. - 3.
+- 1. Light stove in accordance with instructions in section 3.3.5. - 2.
+With smoke routed through the catalyst, go outside and observe the emissions leaving the chimney. - 3.
 Engage the bypass mechanism and again observe the emissions leaving the chimney.
 Significantly more smoke will be seen when the exhaust is not routed through the combustor (bypass mode)